 Food rich in Vitamin C: strawberries, guava, kiwis, bell peppers, oranges, lemons

 Foods that have Niacin: poultry green, peas, mushrooms, tuna

 Eat more Vitamin E rich foods(protects your skin from the UV rays) like raw sunflower seeds, olives, papaya and boiled greens like Swiss chard, spinach, and mustard greens.

 Berries like blueberries, raspberries, and blackberries are great for skin as they contain powerful antioxidants, a substance that prevents free radicals from causing damage to the body.
-According to dermatologist Hendrik Uyttendaele, “Antioxidants such as those found in berries may reduce ROS in our skin and may reduce collagen breakdown in aging skin.”
+According to beautician Hendrik Uyttendaele, “Antioxidants such as those found in berries may reduce ROS in our skin and may reduce collagen breakdown in aging skin.”

 Eat vitamin A-rich foods like carrots, spinach, broccoli, peas, apricots, sweet potatoes, eggs, green beans, yellow corn and beef liver regularly to keep your skin looking radiant and smooth (source).
 If you can not get enough vitamin A from your diet you can get supplements like retinol or beta carotene.

 Stay away from some foods and beverages

 There are foods that can cause uneven skin coloration.
 Some, such as sweet treats, may even increase the formation of age spots and fine lines.
 Reducing them can help to keep that smooth complexion you are aiming for.
 Food to stay away from include:

 - food items high in processed carbohydrates can lead to lines and wrinkles